K\"ahler metrics via Lorentzian Geometry in dimension four: A Lie group example with vector fields which are not shear-free

 Consider the $4$-dimensional solvable real Lie algebra $\frak{g}$ with ordered basis $\kk$, $\tT$, $\xx$, $\yy$ defined by the following Lie bracket relations, where we list only the non-zero ones (up to permuting entries): \be\lb{lial} [\kk,\xx]=\yy,\qquad [\tT,\yy]=\yy,\qquad [\tT,\kk]=\kk,\qquad [\xx,\yy]=\yy+r\kk, \end{equation} with $r$ a nonzero real constant.
 Four dimensional solvable Lie algebras have been classified using symbolic software, cf. \cite{dgr} (note that we are choosing a slightly different form for the bracket relations, isomorphic to one of the canonical normal forms given there).

 By Lie's third fundamental theorem, there exists a Lie group $\wht{G}$ whose Lie algebra is $\frak{g}$, and one can take it to be simply connected, as we do.
-The left invariant vector fields of $\wht{G}$ give a realization of this Lie algebra, and we will denote the left invariant vector fields corresponding to the above generators by the same letters.
+The left invariant vector fields of $\wht{G}$ give a realization of this Lie algebra, and will be denoted by the same letters.

 Define a Lorentzian metric $g$ on $\wht{G}$ by choosing an inner product on $\frak{g}$ making the above four vectors orthonormal, with $g(\kk,\kk)=-g(\tT,\tT)=1$, and then extending it to the tangent bundle of $\wht{G}$ as a left-invariant metric.
 Then one easily checks that